-h.
+i.
 Room Card and/or Keys

 For the safety of students, residence halls are locked 24 hours a day.
 Entry to a residence hall may be gained by the use of an ID card or by invitation as a guest.
-Phones or call boxes are located outside of the main entrance of each building, enabling guests/visitors to contact residents or the Department of Public Safety.
+Phones are located in a central area on most floors within each residence hall, enabling guests/visitors to contact the Department of Public Safety.